gazebosim/docs/jetty/install_windows.md

 3. Prepare the pixi.toml file
    Now that the Pixi environment has been installed, you can add the packaged gazebo binary to it and some necessary environment variables for the QT library.

-   Open up the pixi.toml file in your editor by choice or simple notepad.
+   Open up the pixi.toml file in your editor of choice or simple notepad.

    ```bash
    notepad pixi.toml
    ```

-   Replace `[dependencies]` the following to the pixi.toml file
+   Replace `[dependencies]` with the following in the pixi.toml file

    ```
    [target.win-64.activation.env]